rVnPower/PixivFE/README.md

 - Open source - you can trust me!

 ## Hosting

+You can use PixivFE for personal use!
+Assuming that you use an operating system that can run POSIX shell scripts, install `go`, clone this repository, modify the `run.sh` file, and profit!

 Check out [this page](https://codeberg.org/VnPower/pixivfe/wiki/Hosting).
 We currently have guides for Docker and Caddy.